threefoldfoundation/tft-stellar/ThreeBotPackages/activation_service/README.md

 The following kwargs can also be given to configure the package:

-- *wallet* : Name of new/exisiting stellar wallet client instance
+- *wallet* : Name of new/existing stellar wallet client instance
 - *secret* : Activation secret of wallet to import
-- *network*: "STD" or "TEST" to indicate the type of the stellar network
+- *network*: "STD" or "TEST" to indicate the type of the stellar network (only required when importing a wallet through the secret argument)
 - *domain* : domain configured to access the service

 Example with kwargs: